gvwilson/sensibleadventures/bookster/bookster.md

 "I don't know," Vurt said grimly.
 "But it knocked me right over.
 And look."
 He pointed at the sky.
 The sun was almost hidden behind the roof of his cottage.
-"We've changed course.
+"We're off course.
 I'm guessing it's about a quarter of an arc.
 If your paere didn't still have my weeping-be-damned sextant, I'd know better."
 His face darkened.
 "Now, tell me what happened."